MakeSchool-Tutorials/Makestagram-Swift-V3/P05-Implementing-Login-Flow/content.md

 # Testing progress thus far

 It's good practice to test as you add new code.
-Let's test our code to see if they work as we expect them to.
+Let's test our code to see if it works as we expect it to.
 To do this, we'll need some way of verifying the `LoginViewController` is the first screen that is shown.

 An easy trick we can use, is changing the background color of our `LoginViewController` to a random color such as orange.
 The orange is bright and out of place, and will allow us easily to confirm our code is working.